-Electric vehicle owners and users now have five locations to enjoy free, fast charging with the launch of Ausgrid JOLT EV charging stations on Anzac Parade in Randwick, Liverpool Road in Burwood and Forestville shopping centre.
+Electric vehicle owners and users now have five locations to enjoy free, fast charging with the launch of Ausgrid JOLT EV charging stations on Goodwood St in Kensington, Liverpool Road in Burwood and Forestville shopping centre.

-The Randwick, Burwood and Forestville stations are the third and fourth stations opened since September after successful unveilings in Mona Vale and Strathfield.
+The Kensignton, Burwood and Forestville stations are the third and fourth stations opened since September after successful unveilings in Mona Vale and Strathfield.

 The world first initiative transforms existing Ausgrid streetside kiosks into state-of the-art EV charging stations.

 Ausgrid Chief Customer Officer Rob Amphlett Lewis said the community is embracing an EV future.

 ““The Mona Vale and Strathfield chargers have been incredibly popular.
 In just three months of operation, they’ve provided enough renewable energy for EVs to travel over 35,000 kilometres, saving over 4,600 litres of petrol.”

 “I’m so proud we’ve been able to repurpose existing infrastructure to help people make the switch to zero emissions,” Mr Amphlett Lewis said.

 JOLT CEO Doug McNamee said he’s excited by the success of the charging stations.